-Computing at Hadlow Primary School intends to develop ‘thinkers of the future’ through a modern, ambitious and relevant education in computing.
+Computing at Hadlow Primary School intends to develop ‘thinkers of the future’ through a modern, relevant education in computing.
 We want to equip pupils to use computational thinking and creativity that will enable them to become active participants in the digital world.
 It is important to us that the children understand how to use the ever-changing technology to express themselves, as tools for learning and as a means to drive their generation forward into the future.

 Whilst ensuring they understand the advantages and disadvantages associated with online experiences, we want children to develop as respectful, responsible and confident users of technology, aware of measures that can be taken to keep themselves and others safe online.